 What is a lumen?

-A lumen is the International System of Units (SI) unit for the “measure of the total quantity of visible light emitted by a source per unit of time.”
+A lumen is the International System of Units (SI) unit for the “luminous flux,” or the perceived power of light.
 In runner terms, this tells us how bright a headlamp is.
 In general, the brighter the light, the further you can see onto the trail, though there are differences depending on how the headlamp disperses the amount of light — whether in flood mode or spotlight mode.

-Most modern lights have multiple brightness settings, and we recommend having 200 to 300 lumens for running trail.
-You won’t need as many if running on roads.
+Most modern lights have multiple brightness settings, and we recommend having 200 to 300 lumens for trail running.
+You won’t need as many lumens if running on roads with fewer obstacles.
 The Petzl Iko Core maxes out at 500 lumens, which is plenty for most trail running applications, and the Nitecore UT27 MCT Pro offers 800 lumens in its turbo mode.
 These extra-bright settings can help you spot landmarks in the distance, but as lumens increase, power usage also increases, and battery run time drops.
 Thus, there’s a fine line between having a bright light that will run long enough and carrying a heavy battery on your head.

 As runners, we want a headlamp bright enough to illuminate rocks and other terrain features underfoot.
 However, we also want enough battery power to last until we get where we’re going — whether back to the trailhead or through the entire night.
 We also don’t want our headlamps to weigh too much.
 Therefore, we always seek the right balance to meet our specific needs.

-For everyday trail running, where you only need a few hours of light at a time, we love the Fenix HL18R-T V2.0 Rechargeable Headlamp because it provides plenty of light and doesn’t weigh a lot.
+For everyday running on roads and trails, when you may only need a few hours of light at a time, and you might also need to be visible to others, we love the Black Diamond Sprinter 500.
+It provides plenty of light at a low weight and also features a rear light.
 When we need a headlamp that shines brightly through the night, our top pick is the Petzl Nao RL.

 Meghan Hicks uses the Petzl Iko Core to light the way on runs that start before dawn.
 Photo: iRunFar/Eszter Horanyi